What can I do if my visa is refused?

 A visa refusal occurs when the Department of Home Affairs determines that your application does not meet the required criteria for the visa you applied for.
 When you receive a visa rejected notice, it means the decision-maker has assessed your application and found it does not satisfy the conditions outlined in the relevant visa legislation.

-Understanding why your visa was refused is the first step in determining your options.
+People often consider the reasons their visa was refused when looking at the options that may be available.
 The department typically provides reasons for the decision, which may relate to health requirements, character concerns, financial capacity, or failure to demonstrate genuine purpose.
 Receiving an immigration refusal can be difficult, but there are pathways available depending on your circumstances.

-When a visa refused Australia decision is made, you may have options to challenge the outcome.
+When a visa is refused, you may have options to challenge the outcome.
 The specific steps available depend on the visa type, the grounds for refusal, and whether you have exhausted previous review opportunities.
 Many people in this situation are unaware that options exist beyond simply reapplying.

 Key points: